PatoSF/Echidna_Token_Distributor/README.md

 ## Installation on Windows
 If you're using Windows, follow these steps to install and use Foundry:

-Install Foundry on your Windows machine.
+1-Install Foundry on your Windows machine.

-Clone the repository to your local machine.
+2-Clone the repository to your local machine.

-Open your terminal and run forge build.
+3-Open your terminal and run forge build.

 Install Docker for Windows and the Trail of Bits Security Toolbox by following the instructions on their respective GitHub pages: Docker and Trail of Bits Security Toolbox.